-The Office of Evaluations conducts program and management assessments and makes recommendations for improvement where applicable.
-It provides independent and objective reviews, studies, and analyses of FHFA's programs and operations.
-Under the Inspector General Reform Act of 2008, sinspectors general are required to adhere to the professional standards designated by the Council of the Inspectors General on Integrity and Efficiency (CIGIE).
+The Office of Evaluations conducts independent and objective reviews, assessments, studies, and analyses of FHFA's programs and operations.
+Under the Inspector General Reform Act of 2008, some inspectors general are required to adhere to the professional standards designated by the Council of the Inspectors General on Integrity and Efficiency (CIGIE).
 The Office of Evaluations performs its evaluations in accordance with the standards CIGIE established for inspections and evaluations, which are known as the Quality Standards for Inspection and Evaluation (Blue Book).